exoplanet-dev/exoplanet/joss/paper.md

 exoplanet time series.

-While it has been used for other applications, such as the study of stellar rotation [@gillen20; @medina20], the primary purpose of `exoplanet` is the characterization of exoplanets or binary star systems using transit light curves, radial velocity time series, and/or astrometric time series.
+While it has been used for other applications, such as the study of stellar variability [e.g., @gillen20; @medina20], the primary purpose of `exoplanet` is the characterization of exoplanets [e.g., @gilbert20;
+@plavchan20] or multiple star systems [e.g., @czekala21] using transit light curves, radial velocity time series, and/or astrometric time series.
 In particular, the typical use case would be to use one or more of these datasets to place constraints on the physical and orbital parameters of the system, such as planet mass or orbital period, for example.

 # Statement of need